gejingquan/gejingquan.github.io/_pages/about.md

 Education
 ======
-* B.S. in Communication Engineering,
+* B.S. in Communication Engineering, Ocean University of China

-Ocean University of China, Sep.2004-Jun.2008
+Sep.
+2004 - Jun.
+2008

-* M.S. in Electronics and Communication Engineering,
+* M.S. in Electronics and Communication Engineering, University of Chinese Academy of Sciences

-University of Chinese Academy of Sciences, Sep.2013-Jun.2016
+Sep.
+2013 - Jun.
+2016

-* Ph.D in Cyberspace Security,
+* Ph.D in Cyberspace Security, University of Chinese Academy of Sciences

-University of Chinese Academy of Sciences, Sep.2016-Jan.2020
+Sep.
+2016 - Jan.
+2020

 Work experience
 ======